-- Once the fish is done, let it cool until it has reached room temperature (you can place it in the fridge to speed up the process).
-Then remove the skin and flake the fish into the bowl with the herby emulsion.
-Mix with the spatula until all the ingredients are well combined.
+- Once the fish has cooled sufficiently (you can refrigerate it to speed up the process), remove the skin and flake the fish into the bowl with the herby emulsion.
+Toss with the spatula until all the ingredients are well combined.
 Season to taste with fish sauce or salt (whichever using), pepper and lemon juice.

 - Transfer to a container, cover with a tight-fitting lid and refrigerate until use.
 Keeps in the fridge for 2-3 days.